raspberrypilearning/balloon-pi-tay-popper/worksheet.md

     ![](images/connect-second-transistor-resistor.png)

-    That's it for the wiring - but you can add more balloons if you like!
+    That's it for the wiring, but you can add more balloons if you like!

 ## Code more balloons